tiahia/das-design-system/app/views/community/design-system-working-group/README.md

 The Apprenticeship service Design System team is looking into the best way of helping people to join the working group.

-In the meantime if you are interested in joining the working group email the Design System team at [design-system@digital.justice.gov.uk](mailto:design-system@digital.justice.gov.uk).
+In the meantime if you are interested in joining the working group email the DAS Design System team at [EMAIL_REQUIRED@digital.education.gov.uk](mailto:EMAIL_REQUIRED@digital.education.gov.uk).

 ---